uwdb/website/projects/hypdb/index.markdown

 ### About HypDB

-This paper proposed HypDB, a system to detect, explain, and resolve bias in decision-support OLAP queries.
+HypDB, a system to detect, explain, and resolve bias in decision-support OLAP queries.
 We showed that biased queries can be perplexing and lead to statistical anomalies, such as Simpson's paradox.
 We proposed a novel technique to nd explanations for the bias, thereby assisting the analyst